mnlipp/jgrapes/WebConsole.md

 # Styling Conlets

-At least for simple conlets, it should be possible to combine them with differently styled consoles.
+At least for simple conlets, it should be possible to use them in differently styled consoles.
 This requirement implies that conlets are styled independent of a particular CSS framework.